Photo Credit: www.vinsalsace.com |

 AOC Alsace Grand Cru Altenberg de Bergbieten Riesling 2011 cuvée Henriette en conversion

-Terroir: Grand Cru Altenberg de Bergbieten
+Terroir: Grand Cru Altenberg de Bergbieten.

 Taste: Complex, rounded and well-balanced wine, fruity yet slightly overripe notes on the nose, lively minerality, and fresh finish.